Tarsier Sanctuary

 Photographing tarsiers requires some skill and more than a cell phone camera.
 The single most important thing you need to remember is no flash photography!
 These little critters are nocturnal and love the night (hence the giant eyes) and are very sensitive to bright flashes of light.

-Getting a decent shot of Tarsiers is challenging; the sanctuary guides keep you back 3-4 ft (1 m) to protect the little furry fuckers in their natural habitat.
+Getting a decent shot at the Tarsier Sanctuary is challenging; the guides keep you back 1 meter (3 feet) to protect the little furry fuckers in their natural habitat.
 You can use the digital zoom on your cell phone, but the autofocus will (likely) have problems due to the leaves/branches around.

 Bring a good digital camera or DSLR (recommended) with a modest optical zoom lens, and you’ll snap some fantastic photos.